 READ MORE: IF….

 Directed by Tony Richardson, already a significant force in British cinema and theatre, the pre-production process would work alongside Delaney in creating a vibrant and accurate journey from stage to screen.
-Richardson brought with him a passion for the British ‘Free Cinema’ Movement, where filmmakers actively challenged the class-based discrimination rife in the media.
+Richardson brought a passion for the British ‘Free Cinema’ Movement, where filmmakers actively challenged the class-based discrimination rife in the media.
 As a result, Richardson’s adaptation allowed Delaney’s play to break free of the ‘single set’ staging of its birth and fully embrace Northern British culture and urban life.
-Here Richardson would bring Jo to life through Rita Tushingham, lacing her coming-of-age journey with a raw honesty that would inspire Kes (1969) and Cathy Come Home (1966).
+Richardson would bring Jo to life through Rita Tushingham, lacing her coming-of-age journey with a raw honesty that would inspire Kes (1969) and Cathy Come Home (1966).

 A TASTE OF OF HONEY (1961)

 A Taste of Honey is also a groundbreaking moment in gay representation on screen.
 While William Wyler floundered in bringing lesbian relationships to the screen in The Children’s Hour (1961) due to the US Hays Code, Richardson ensured Geoffrey sat proudly at the heart of A Taste of Honey.
-In the hands of Richardson, Geoffrey is a rounded, complex and real gay character who would provide early 60s cinema audiences with their first relatable gay lead.
+In the hands of Richardson, Geoffrey is a rounded, complex, real gay character who would provide early 60s cinema audiences with their first relatable gay lead.
 Like Victim (1961), Richardson and Delaney ensure no lazy clichés in Geoffrey’s journey alongside Jo.
 Geoffrey is a young man forced to endure the homophobia surrounding him as he lives his life discreetly in public and openly in private.
-Here the relationship he builds with Jo sits on a foundation of trust and belonging – both young people outsiders in a society of instant judgement and oppression.
+Here the relationship he builds with Jo sits on a foundation of trust and belonging, with both young people outsiders in a society of instant judgement and oppression.

-A Taste of Honey was a genuinely groundbreaking coming-of-age play and movie that explored the interface between a range of diverse equality characteristics.
+A Taste of Honey was a groundbreaking coming-of-age play and movie that explored the interface between diverse equality characteristics.
 Here themes of sexuality, sexism, race and class merge to demonstrate the multiple layers of social oppression inherent in many communities.
 But it is within its discussions on the shared experiences of minority groups that A Taste of Honey truly excels as Delaney and Richardson place British society and its class construct under the microscope for all to see.